Strong Advocacy from Atlanta Traumatic Brain Injury Lawyers

 - Motorcycles and bicycle crashes.
 In motorcycle and bicycle cases, victims almost always come into direct contact with the road.
 Even riders with helmets who strike the ground headfirst are likely to experience some type of TBI.

 - Birth injuries.
 Traumatic brain injuries can occur during the delivery process.
 This is especially true if the obstetrician or doctor has to manipulate the head with their hands or forceps to help deliver the baby.
 TBIs during deliveries can also happen if the baby is suffering from any fetal distress, such as losing oxygen to the brain.

 - Medical malpractice.
-Surgical doctors and staff should constantly monitor for any possibility of oxygen loss to the brain, the heart, and other vital organs.
-Even a few seconds’ loss of oxygen to the brain can cause a lifetime of suffering.
+Physicians and staff should constantly monitor for any possibility of oxygen loss to the brain, the heart, and other vital organs.
+Even a few seconds’ loss of oxygen to the brain can cause a lifetime of suffering and brain impairment.

 - Slips, trips, and falls.
 Anyone who slips due to liquids that haven’t been cleaned up, trips on inventory or equipment left on the floor, or falls because of torn carpets, unsecured stairways, or negligent security can suffer a blow to the head.

 Our Atlanta traumatic brain injury lawyers bring claims against everyone who may have played a part in the TBI.
 This includes vehicle drivers and owners; doctors, hospitals, and surgery staffs; property owners and homeowners; and sports teams and schools that fail to protect their players.

 Medical causes of TBIs

 It is essential that doctors recognize any form of TBI and treat it as soon as possible.
 Many physicians fail to properly diagnose a concussion because CT scans and other diagnostic tests may not easily reveal it.
 Doctors should: